camrandev/flask-warbler/README.md

 ```

 ## To-Dos
+- Rebuild the frontend as a single page application using React and React-router, with a focus on responsiveness and accessibility
+- refactor a number of non-ajax calls into ajax calls (particularly the "like" and "unlike" buttons).
+- Fix a bug where the "like" icon is not displaying correctly on certain mobile screens
 - write tests to get coverage above 95%
-- rebuild the frontend as a stand-alone single-page application using React or another framework
-- add Ajax for a number of key features (like, follow, others)
-- refactor the backend for increased maintainability using Flask blueprints or potentially even rebuild the whole thing using Django
+- Refactor the backend for increased maintainability using Flask blueprints or potentially even rebuild the whole thing using Django

 ## Acknowledgements
 Warbler was built during my time at Rithm School, as part of a 3-day sprint.
 My partner on the backend was [Hannah Nguyen](https://github.com/hbnnguyen)